dicengine/dice/doc/doxygen/DICe_MainPage.md

 ### Fields

-The following fields are available for output:
+For almost any analysis, the following fields are available for output:

     DISPLACEMENT_X          // u
     DISPLACEMENT_Y          // v
-    DISPLACEMENT_Z    // w (used for stereo only) ROTATION_X        // rotation about the x-axis (used for stereo only) ROTATION_Y        // rotation about the y-axis (used for stero only) ROTATION_Z        // (theta) rotation about the z-axis, z is out of the plane NORMAL_STRAIN_X   // stretch in the x direction NORMAL_STRAIN_Y   // stretch in the y direction NORMAL_STRAIN_Z   // stretch in the z direction (used for stero only) SHEAR_STRAIN_XY   // shear strain in the x-y plane SHEAR_STRAIN_YZ   // shear strain in th y-z plane (not currently used) SHEAR_STRAIN_XZ   // shear strain in the x-z plane (not currently used) COORDINATE_X      // x position in space
-    COORDINATE_Y      // y position in space
-    COORDINATE_Z      // z position in space (not currently used) VAR_X             // auxiliary variable
+    ROTATION_Z              // (theta) rotation about the z-axis, z is out of the plane NORMAL_STRAIN_X         // normal stretch in the x direction (of the subset shape function) NORMAL_STRAIN_Y         // normal stretch in the y direction (of the subset shape function) SHEAR_STRAIN_XY         // shear strain in the x-y plane (of the subset shape function) COORDINATE_X            // x position in image space COORDINATE_Y            // y position in image space MODEL_COORDINATES_X     // model x position in physical space (for stereo only) MODEL_COORDINATES_Y     // model x position in physical space (for stereo only) MODEL_COORDINATES_Z     // model x position in physical space (for stereo only) SIGMA                   // predicted std. dev. of the displacement solution given std. dev. of image
-    VAR_Y             // auxiliary variable
-    VAR_Z             // auxiliary varaible
-    SIGMA             // predicted std. dev. of the displacement solution given std. dev. of image
                             // noise and interpolation bias, smaller sigma is better GAMMA                   // template match quality (value of the cost function),
                             // smaller gamma is better, 0.0 is perfect match BETA                    // sensitivity of the cost function to small perturbations in the displacement solution NOISE_LEVEL             // estimated std. dev. of the image noise CONSTRAST_LEVEL         // std. dev. of the subset image intensity values ACTIVE_PIXELS           // number of pixels that are active (not obstructed or deactivated for this step) MATCH                   // 0 means match was found -1 means match failed ITERATIONS              // number of iterations taken by the solution algorithm STATUS_FLAG             // information about the initialization method or error flags on failed steps NEIGHBOR_ID             // the global id of the neighboring subset to use for initialization by neighbor value CONDITION_NUMBER        // quality metric for the psuedoinverse matrix in the gradient-based method

 Some of the parameters require activation in the correlation parameters.
 To output `BETA` the following parameter must be set in the correlation parameters file